akgr115/maps/index.md

 # Homepage
 The homepage will store the lots of stuff:
-  - maps I've made so far.
+  -maps I've made so far.
 There is also a second page with resources I've used.

   -Code I felt I should archive